 - Chaincode as an external service: Traditionally, chaincodes are launched by the peer, and then connect back to the peer.
 It is now possible to run chaincode as an external service, for example in a Kubernetes pod, which a peer can connect to and utilize for chaincode execution.
-See Chaincode as an external service for more information.
+See Running Chaincode as an External Service for more information.

 See External Builders and Launchers to learn more about the external chaincode launcher feature.

 State database cache for improved performance on CouchDB¶